Dry Mixed Recycling - cans, plastic bottles, tins, paper etc.

 The paper recycling process begins with the paper products being separated into categories and then washed with soapy water to remove any inks, plastic film, staples and glue.
 This creates a slurry which different materials can be added to and create different paper related products (cardboard or office paper).
 The slurry is then rolled out and left to dry, rolled back up and then sent out to be used.

 The University's approved waste contractor collects general waste on campus from a variety of skips and wheelie bins.
-General waste is made up of waste that cannot currently be recycled.
+General waste should only be waste that cannot currently be recycled - please remember to segregate your waste correctly.
 99% of University's general waste is sent to Energy From Waste (EfW).
-This non-recyclable waste is burned with the resulting steam powering a turbine which generates electricity.
+This waste is burned with the resulting steam powering a turbine which generates electricity.
 The residual waste after the burning is either recycled (metals) or sent to landfill (ash).

 Dry-cell batteries can be recycled on campus.
 Waste batteries are stored in Kegs/Boxes then collected by the University's approved waste contractor.
 The batteries are sorted at their transfer station and taken to a hazardous waste disposal facility.
 The battery is broken apart into pieces and placed into a vat where the lead and heavy materials fall to the bottom and the plastic floats.
 At this point, the plastic pieces are scooped away and the liquids are drawn off, leaving the lead and heavy metals.
 Each of the materials goes into a different recycling stream, where each different material is recycled in their own way.